 It was also less crowded than some of the larger markets I eventually saw, but I had no idea how popular these markets had become over the years and how they have literally taken on a life of their own.
 My recommendation is not to miss this one if you are anywhere near this tri-country location.
 It could be that since I was there on a Friday afternoon instead of the weekend it was less crowded, but even so, I loved this market and it is a great market to go to.
 So don’t miss the Basel Christmas Market!

-While there, I saw Christmas “cabins” that had candle making, glass firing, jagertee (tea), glühwein (mulled wine) and jus. chaud (hot juice in orange or pomegranate), as well as chestnuts roasting with all the smokiness that comes along with that.
+As mentioned before, while there, I saw Christmas “cabins” or booths that had candle making, glass firing, jagertee (tea), glühwein (mulled wine) and jus chaud (hot juice in orange or pomegranate), as well as chestnuts roasting with all the smokiness that comes along with that.
+It really felt like Christmas, especially with the chill in the air.

 I saw Christmas merry-go-rounds for the kiddos and paper star lights (one of my favorite things).

 There were things that glowed, twirled, and attracted me with all their glittery lights.

-They were also playing Christmas music and had trees, garland, and full live manger scenes, with Mary, Joseph and baby Jesus galore.
+They were also playing Christmas music and had trees, garland, and full live manger scenes, with Mary, Joseph, and baby Jesus!
 I also saw snowmen, Santa Clause, and evergreen sprigs stapled to the sides of wooden buildings.
 As well as, wreaths, red-striped North poles, reindeer and Christmas ornaments, stars, strings of lights, bows, candy canes, and angels.
+I felt like I was in the middle of the North pole with Santa himself!

-Plus trains, heart ornaments, and stockings, not a single thing was missing.
+Plus trains, heart ornaments, and stockings, not a single Christmas thing was missing.

 Everything that is the Christmas spirit was here.
 Even the biting cold and gingerbread houses and cookies could be found here in this small market in Switzerland.
-If you can not get into the Christmas Spirit here, then nothing else will work other than to be stuck by the holy one himself inside the cathedral!
+If you can not get into the Christmas Spirit here, then nothing else will work other than to be struck by the holy one himself inside the cathedral!